 Our team has a uniquely amicable and helpful approach, and, as with Warrambool, Kangaroo Ground appreciated it.
 Excuse the pun, but we buried the competition, helped Kangaroo Ground to secure partial fulfilment of their grant application, and worked with the records that they supplied to us electronically.
 After preliminary analysis and a discussion with their administrative team, we solved discrepancies, combined maps and aerial imagery with their records, and presented Kangaroo Ground with their new, intuitive platform with integrated mapping.
 Additionally, all relevant parties benefited from our online training on how to easily manage their digitised cemetery.

-Chronicle stepped in, by helping them apply for the DHHS grant in the March 2021 period, which they were glad to receive in May.
+Spring Hill Cemetery started the digitisation project with Chronicle with the DHHS grant in the March 2021 period, which they received in May.

 Tailored Solutions, Moving Forward

 Every cemetery is at a different point in its journey but Chronicle’s up for the challenge and we’ll overcome it together, no matter the concerns.
 Some cemeteries were partly digitised, some were doing it all the old-fashioned way.
 Funding proved to be the largest obstacle in the way for smaller cemeteries, while others dealt with very unique backstories.
 We’re all for resourcefulness.
 Find out how your cemetery’s unique problems can have tailored solutions with our cemetery software!